North Dakota Department of Health

 On November 08, 2016, North Dakota voters approved the Compassionate Care Act with 63.7% of votes, effectively legalizing the medical use of marijuana under North Dakota law by patients diagnosed with a debilitating condition.

-As per the North Dakota Compassionate Care Act, “debilitating medical condition” is defined as cancer and it’s treatments; HIV/AIDS; hepatitis C; Amyotrophic lateral sclerosis (also known as Lou Gehrig’s disease); post-traumatic stress disorder; agitation of Alzheimer’s disease; Crohn’s disease; fibromyalgia; spinal stenosis or chronic back pain, including neuropathy or damage to the nervous tissue of the spinal cord with objective neurological indication of intractable spasticity; glaucoma; epilepsy; or a chronic or debilitating disease, medical condition, or it’s treatment that produces: cachexia / wasting syndrome; severe debilitating pain that is unresponsive to prescribed medications, or for which treatment options produced side effects such as seizures; severe and persistent muscle spasms, including multiple sclerosis.
+As per the North Dakota Compassionate Care Act, “debilitating medical condition” is defined as cancer and it’s treatments; HIV/AIDS; hepatitis C; Amyotrophic lateral sclerosis (also known as Lou Gehrig’s disease); post-traumatic stress disorder; agitation of Alzheimer’s disease; Crohn’s disease; fibromyalgia; spinal stenosis or chronic back pain, including neuropathy or damage to the nervous tissue of the spinal cord with objective neurological indication of intractable spasticity; glaucoma; epilepsy; or a chronic or debilitating disease, medical condition, or it’s treatment that produces: cachexia/wasting syndrome; severe debilitating pain that is unresponsive to prescribed medications, or for which treatment options produced side effects such as seizures; severe and persistent muscle spasms, including multiple sclerosis.
 The list of qualifying conditions also includes cirrhosis, nausea, and spinal stenosis.
 The North Dakota Department of Health may add a condition or treatment to the list of debilitating conditions, if it finds that marijuana is likely to be a beneficial treatment — any citizen may petition the DOH to add ailments/conditions or their treatments, to the list.

 The Act requires the mandatory registration of all patients.
 Registered patients will receive a state-issued medical marijuana identification card.

-After the November, 2016 ballot in which 63 percent of voters said “yes” to Question 5, expectations were high among those who had conditions that can be treated with medical marijuana.
-However, on January 18, 2017, the state senate passed Bill 2154, which will delay the implementation of the provisions of the state’s Compassionate Care Act.
+After the November 2016 ballot in which 63 percent of voters said “yes” to Question 5, expectations were high among those who had conditions that can be treated with medical marijuana.
+However, on January 18, 2017, the state Senate passed Bill 2154, which will delay the implementation of the provisions of the state’s Compassionate Care Act.

 Senate Bill 2154 suspends the implementation of some parts of the law until July 2017.
 It prevents the Department of Health from issuing any licenses for proposed medical marijuana dispensaries.
 Unfortunately, this leaves patients who are qualified to take advantage of the state’s medical marijuana program without any safe access to the drug for the next four months.

-The lawmakers claim they need time to get things right, stating that it’s only a delay and not any attempt to thwart the will of the majority.
+The lawmakers claim they need time to get things right, stating that it’s only a delay and not an attempt to thwart the will of the majority.
 This tactical delay will also slow down the process of creating a system for patients to apply for medical marijuana ID cards.
 The bill was signed into law by the governor on January 27, 2017.

 In an alarm raised by the Marijuana Policy Project, the organization said that the legislators, who were caught off guard when the people said “yes” to medical marijuana last November, have started making moves to carry out major alterations to the original provisions of the Compassionate Care Act.

 Senate Bill 2344 could prohibit the use of whole marijuana plants and other forms for treatment and limit medical marijuana to liquids and pills in North Dakota.
-The conservative Republican-controlled senate will remove the existing home cultivation provision, which is only allowed for patients who are 40 miles from a licensed dispensary.
+The conservative Republican-controlled Senate will remove the existing home cultivation provision, which is only allowed for patients who are 40 miles from a licensed dispensary.
 If the eighty-two pages of SB 2344 are approved, the cost of obtaining and using medical marijuana will rise in the state.

 A state like North Dakota that has a large rural population needs to allow qualified patients to grown their own medical marijuana plants because many patients with debilitating conditions will find it very difficult to go to urban areas where licensed dispensaries are located.
 Since only eight dispensaries will be permitted by this bill, it’s necessary for patients living in the suburbs to engage in limited home cultivation.